mustjoon/auth-ms/README.md

 * Start using docker as dev tool
 * Add more mailer options
-* Maybe create detailed documentation of endpoints etc
+* Maybe create detailed documentation of contents and  endpoints etc